JurajNyiri/publications/TP-Link Tapo - Account Password Leak/README.md

 ------------------------------
 # Description

-The new authorization introduced in Firmware 1.3.9 for many different Tapo cameras leaks SHA256 Hash of TP-Link Account, which after cracking locally allows for a full control of the camera including access to stream, recordings, any other Tapo camera settings and lastly the full TP-Link account providing full access to any other Tapo or TP-Link devices through cloud.
+The authorization introduced in Firmware 1.3.9 for many different Tapo cameras leaks SHA256 Hash of TP-Link Account, which after cracking locally allows for a full control of the camera including access to stream, recordings, any other Tapo camera settings and lastly the full TP-Link account providing full access to any other Tapo or TP-Link devices through cloud.
 Sending a request for authorization causes the camera to respond with the device_confirm key, containing the SHA256 hash of the victims account.
 In order to send this request, attacker needs to have access to the camera network port 443.

 ------------------------------
 # Proof Of Concept

 Connection / Authentication is initiated with the camera by sending request: `{"method": "login", "params": {"encrypt_type": "3", "username": “admin"}}`.

-Todo: Add picture

 Camera responds with an object containing `device_confirm` and `nonce` keys. `device_confirm` value is a combination of SHA256 hash of TP-Link password and the `nonce` value.
 Attacker can save this `device_confirm` key and then initiate local brute-force attack to discover the clear password and gain access to full control of the camera as well as the whole TP-Link account of the victim.